-Executing concerns the choices that attempt to realize policy decisions in practice.
+Executing concerns the choices that attempt to realise policy decisions in practice.
 We admit that this category can be fuzzy, since it is misleading to insist on a hard separation between 'policy' and 'implementation'.
-People who are 'delivering' a policy are not simply executing instructions: they are making decisions that change the purpose and design of the policy as it is realized in practice.
+People who are 'delivering' a policy are not simply executing instructions: they are making decisions that change the purpose and design of the policy as it is realised in practice.
 Therefore, the ideas here may be relevant to other elements of the policy process as well.

-The common theme in this section is that people have a strong tendency to be overconfident in their judgments.
+The common theme in this section is that people have a strong tendency to be overconfident in their judgements.
 Overconfidence has been called 'the most significant of the cognitive biases', 'the mother of all biases', and 'perhaps the most robust finding in the psychology of judgment'.
+195 problems for policy - the tendency for policymakers to overestimate the amount of control they can exert (an 'illusion of control').

 Different kinds of overconfidence have been identified.
 We focus first on a person's tendency to overestimate their abilities, the quality of their plans, and the likelihood of future success.
 We refer to this as 'optimism bias'.
-Then we consider an issue that causes particular problems for policy - the tendency for policymakers to overestimate the amount of control they can exert (an 'illusion of control').
+Then we consider an issue that causes particular